-Canon 7D II versus Olympus E-M1 II
+Canon 7D II vs Olympus E-M1 II

-The Canon EOS 7D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were announced, respectively, in September 2014 and September 2016.
+The Canon EOS 7D Mark II and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and September 2016.
 The 7D Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the E-M1 II is substantially lighter (37 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.